zacharyd97/Milestone-Project/README.md

 MVP Criteria
-One thing my game must do to meet my minimum standard. it must have a character and be able to shoot zombies and add those zombies to a kill tracker Another thing. the playable character must have a health bar
+One thing my game must do to meet my minimum standard. have a character // green for now // object to track data have zombies // red for now //object to track data have zombies move have zombies clickable have a counter for dead zombies
+Another thing.
+the playable character must have a health bar
 Etc.